thisstillwill/IW-Fall-2020/README.md

 ![screenshot](screenshot.png)

-This repository contains the code for my Fall 2020 independent work, which implements the marching cubes algorithm to create random, destructible terrain.
+This repository contains the code for my Fall 2020 independent work, which implements the marching cubes algorithm to create random, deformable terrain.

 ## Builds